jowsik/Project1/README.md

 ### Accessing the Files in the Repo:
 - Crime by County - data displaying crime/crime types in each year in each county
-- Crime vs. Housing Scatterplts - scatterplot visualization of crime vs. median housing in each year
+- crime_housing_scatter - scatterplot visualization of crime vs. median housing in each year
 - Median Housing - data containing house prices for each year in each county
 - Clean Housing Data - shows median house prices in each county in each year 2016 - 2020
 - # of Crimes in California from 2016 - 2020 - shows grouped county data of crime numbers per year